Seyyed-Reza-Mashhadi/Tableau-Project_Grocery-Sales/README.md

   - Revenue distribution among employees is relatively even.
   - Male employees make up the majority of the workforce.

-### ⚖️ Tableau vs. Power BI Comparison
+### 🔍 Tableau vs. Power BI Comparison

 This project provided an opportunity to reflect on the strengths and trade-offs of Tableau compared to Power BI.

 - **Data Preparation**:
   - In Power BI, **Power Query Editor** is embedded and automatically loads cleaned data into the model.
-  - In **Tableau Prep Builder**, cleaned outputs must be saved separately (e.g., as CSV or `.hyper`) and then imported into a Tableau workbook.
-This adds extra steps and storage needs, but Tableau Prep Builder provides a visually intuitive flow-based interface that feels similar to Azure Data Factory.
+  - In **Tableau Prep Builder**, cleaned outputs must be saved separately (e.g., as `.csv` or `.hyper`) and then imported into a Tableau workbook.
+This adds extra steps and requires additional storage.
+However, Tableau Prep Builder offers a visually intuitive, flow-based interface for ETL processes, similar to dataflows in Azure Data Factory, making data cleaning and preparation more transparent and easier to follow.

 - **Data Modeling**:
   - Tableau supports both **logical** and **physical** layers.
 This allows flexible handling of datasets that don’t follow strict schemas.